arkency/posts/posts/2014-08-24-ruby-rails-adapters.md

 <a href="/assets/images/rails-ruby-adapter/speaker-fit.jpg" rel="lightbox[adapters]"><img src="/assets/images/rails-ruby-adapter/speaker-thumbnail.jpg" /></a>
 <a href="/assets/images/rails-ruby-adapter/usb-fit.jpg" rel="lightbox[adapters]"><img src="/assets/images/rails-ruby-adapter/usb-thumbnail.jpg" /></a>

+As you can imagine looking at the images, the situation is always the same.
+We've got to parts with incompatible interfaces and adapter mediating between them.

 ## Adapters and architecture

 ![](/assets/images/rails-ruby-adapter/uml_rails_ruby_adapter.png)

 Part of your app (probably a service) that we call _client_ is relaying on some kind of interface for its proper behavior.
-Of course ruby does not have explicit interfaces so what I mean is a compatibility in a duck-typing way :).
+Of course **ruby does not have explicit interfaces so what I mean is a compatibility in a _duck-typing_ way**.
 Implicit interface defined by how we call our methods (what parameters they take and what they return).
-There is a solution, an already existing component (_adaptee_) that can do the job but does not expose the interface that we would like to use.
-The mediator between these two is our _adapter_.
+There is a component, an already existing one (**_adaptee_**) that can do the job our client wants but **does not expose the interface that we would like to use**.
+The **mediator** between these two is our **_adapter_**.

 The interface can be fulfilled by possibily many adapters.
-They might be wrapping another API or gem which we don't want our app to interact directly with.
+They might be wrapping another API or gem which **we don't want our app to interact directly with**.

 ## Multiple Adapters

 Let's move further with our task.

-We don't wanna be sending any push notifications from our development environment and from our test environment.
+**We don't wanna be sending any push notifications from our development environment** and from our test environment.
 What are our options?
 I don't like putting code such as `if Rails.env.test? || Rails.env.production?` into my codebase.
-It makes testing harder as well as playing with the application in development mode.
-For such usecases new adapter is handy.
+It makes testing as well as playing with the application in development mode harder. **For such usecases new adapter is handy**.

 ```
 #!ruby